mui/material-ui/docs/src/pages/components/lists/lists.md

 ## Align list items

-You should change the list item alignment when displaying 3 lines or more.
+The vertical alignment of the avatar is wrong when displaying three lines or more.
-You can set the `alignItems="flex-start"` to do so.
+You should set the `alignItems="flex-start"` prop to align the avatar at the top:

 {{"demo": "pages/components/lists/AlignItemsList.js", "bg": true}}